-The subject parcel is relatively flat, having an elevation of between approximately 2,022 and 2,032 feet and sloping down towards the east property line.
-Prior to the 2018 Camp Fire, the property and surrounding area had land cover containing a mix of shrub land, deciduous forest, and evergreen forest.
-The project site was substantially burned in the 2018 Camp Fire.
-The majority of the property's trees were killed in the fire, though several remain towards the eastern property line.
+The subject parcel is relatively flat.
+Prior to the 2018 Camp Fire, the property and surrounding area had land cover containing a mix of shrub land as well as both deciduous and evergreen trees.
+The project site was not substantially burned in the 2018 Camp Fire.
+The majority of the property's trees were killed in the fire, though a few still remain.